samacqua/LARC/README.md

 A comprehensive view of this dataset and its goals can be found in [Communicating Natural Programs to Humans and Machines](https://arxiv.org/abs/2106.07824)

-Annotations in LARC takes the form of a communication game, where one participant, the *describer* solves an ARC task and describes the solution to a different participant, the *builder*, who must solve the task on the new input using the description alone.
+LARC is curated from a communication game, where one participant, the *describer* solves an ARC task and describes the solution to a different participant, the *builder*, who must solve the task on the new input using the description alone.
+The successful descriptions are "language-complete" in a sense that it fully captures the underlying ARC task in the absence of the original input-output examples.

 <p align="center">
 <img src="https://raw.githubusercontent.com/samacqua/LARC/main/assets/collection.jpg" alt="drawing" width="75%"/>